orbitalchicken/Roadmap/New.md

 	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10.
 	xplayer: visualizations don't work
 	in Czech Search in firefox does not work.
 Both from adress bar and from search bar.
 Search setting is unaccessible?
-	mintinstall: Missing emus in Software Manager under Games / Emulators: Mupen64 Zsnes Higan is missing, but in synaptic Dolphin-emu is missing, but in synaptic
 	At the top of xreader, it is shown how many pages the PDF file has.
 With Mint-Y-Darker Theme it is impossible to read.

 Cinnamon Edition - last processed comment: #523